 Feelings are very real vibrations.
 Expressing them diffuses the power they hold over you.
 I know when I experience strong emotions, sharing them with someone I trust, puts what I’m feeling into perspective.
 Emotions can be overwhelming, and even more so, when they’re bottled up inside.
 Release the tension by sharing them.
 This is the best way to release the pressure uncomfortable emotions cause.
 Not acknowledging them doesn’t make them go away.

 A fantastic resource to learn about trapped emotions, and their effects, is Dr. Bradley Nelson’s inspiration book, The Emotion Code.
 Trapped emotions are a serious issue, and shouldn’t be taken lightly.
 They can affect, not only your physical health, but your ability to love, to reach your highest potential, and to succeed in your business endeavors.
-Check out the book here.
-Learn more about The Emotion Code by watching the video below.
+Check out the book HERE or the audiobook HERE.

 5. Laugh Out Loud